thomasloven/nextrevo-mod/README.md

 First of all - Science isn't about why.
 It's about why not.

 Second - I had just invested fully in the Revo ecosystem right before the MK4 was announced.
-Wah wah.<br>
+Bummer.<br>
-I didn't *need* the upgrade, obviously, but I wanted it because this is my hobby and I like tinkering with my printer.
+I didn't *need* the upgrade, obviously, but I *wanted* it because this is my hobby and I like tinkering with my printer.<br>
-Now the Revo investment won't be wasted money.
+Now the Revo investment won't be sunk money.

 # Step 1 - Studies